JONSASSE/432-2018/slides/class11/README.md

 ## After Class

 - Audio file is posted above.
-- We got through slides 1-24.
-We'll pick up from slide 25 in Class 12.
+- We got through slides 1-24, and so the slides above have now been edited to show only that material.
+The remaining slides are now to be found in the slides for [Class 12](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12).

 ## Announcements Before Class 11